Exact Evaluation of the Accuracy of Diffusion Models for Inverse Problems with Gaussian Data Distributions: Preliminaries on diffusion models for solving inverse problems

-In the following, we concentrate on two algorithms proposed in the literature.
-Their respective parameterizations are detailed below and summarized in Table~\ref{tab:comparison_expression_grad_cond}.
-Several other approaches can be found in the comprehensive survey by \cite{Daras_diffusion_survey_inverse_problems_2024}.
+In the remainder of this work, attention is restricted to two approaches proposed in the literature, namely DPS~\cite{Chung_DPS_ICLR_2023} and \(\Pi\)GDM~\cite{Song_pseudo_inverse_guided_diffusion_2023_ICLR}.
+Both methods can be interpreted as distinct parameterizations of the covariance matrix \(\bC_{\V \mid t}\) used to approximate the noisy likelihood.
+Their respective formulations are presented below and summarized in Table~\ref{tab:comparison_expression_grad_cond}.
+A broader overview of diffusion-based methods for inverse problems can be found in the survey of Daras et al. \cite{Daras_diffusion_survey_inverse_problems_2024}.

-\paragraph{The Diffusion Posterior Sampling (DPS).} DPS is described in \cite{Chung_DPS_ICLR_2023} to solve linear inverse problems such as inpainting, deblurring or super-resolution or nonlinear inverse problems such as phase retrieval or non-uniform deblurring.
-Chung \emph{et al.} propose the following approximation
+\paragraph{Diffusion Posterior Sampling (DPS)} DPS is designed to address a broad class of inverse problems, including linear tasks such as inpainting, deblurring, and super-resolution, as well as nonlinear problems such as phase retrieval and non-uniform deblurring \cite{Chung_DPS_ICLR_2023}.
+The central approximation of DPS consists in replacing the noisy likelihood by